AfiyaAyman/AfiyaAyman.github.io/_pages/about.md

 My current research focuses on applying neural networks and machine learning to restructure the operational planning of regional transportation authorities to be more energy-efficient and environmentally friendly.
 The combination of computational methods and domain expertise can profoundly impact society, and I am committed to making a positive contribution through my work.

-In my free time, I enjoy various activities such as reading books, traveling, exploring new places outdoors.
+In my free time, I enjoy various activities such as reading books, going on a hike, traveling, and exploring new places outdoors.
 I also prefer intellectually stimulating TV series and movies.
 Thanks for taking the time to learn a bit about me!

 [//]: # (I have a particular interest in fiction books and I like to explore new places outdoors.
 I also prefer intellectually stimulating TV series and movies. )
 ### Interests